-Pubs have been a major part of the London landscape.
-Most of us have used them, but the licensed trade is going through profound change as health concerns and societal shifts transform these former hubs of social life.
+Pubs have been a major part of the London landscape for hundreds of years: they name junctions – Bell Corner, Green Man – are meeting places and social hubs.
+Most of us have used them, but the licensed trade is going through profound change as health concerns and societal shifts transform these former centres of local social life.

-Our new title Behind the Bar: the Licensed Trade in Waltham Forest is being published as it develops.
+Our long-established title Behind the Bar: the licensed trade in Waltham Forest is being published as it develops.

-It is a major work of research running to 610 pages and 175,000 words, which has taken more than ten years of work so far, and it’s still growing.
+It is a major work of research running to 600 pages and 200,000 words, which has taken more than 15 years of work so far, and it’s still growing.

-You can download the latest file from December 2019 (610pp, 40MB) and we are currently working on a new version to reflect changes made by the Covid pandemic and the big increase in micro-breweries over the past few years.
+A new and expanded version has just been published to reflect changes made by the Covid pandemic and the big increase in micro-breweries over the past few years, and you can download it here.

 Here’s a map of the pubs and breweries featured in “Behind the Bar” – you can open the map in full-screen [button top right of the header section] and zoom in and out for detail.
 You can print the map – and individual entries include snippets of history.
 Pubs and breweries open and close, and change their names – so this isn’t a guide or recommendation to current pubs!